 To statistically test the observation that the pattern of data across age groups is inconsistent with a constant likelihood ratio model, we constrained the confidence criteria across two age groups so that they had the same likelihood ratios.
-For example, we estimated c_1 , c_2 and c_3 in the late-childhood group and then constrained that c_1 , c_2 and c_3 in the middle-childhood group be placed in positions on the memory strength axis to maintain the same likelihood ratios as in the late-childhood group.
-Constraining the confidence criteria markedly and significantly worsened the fit for all three pairwise comparisons (late vs. middle: χ^2 (3) = 51.09, p < .001; late vs. young: χ^2 (3) = 238.05, p < .001; middle vs. young: χ^2 (3) = 77.53, p < .001).
-This indicates that the young- and middle- childhood groups did not place their decision-criterion in accordance with a constant likelihood ratio model to account for their poorer memory performance.
+For example, we estimated c_1 , c_2 , and c_3 in the late childhood group and then constrained that c_1 , c_2 , and c_3 in the middle childhood group be placed in positions on the memory strength axis to maintain the same likelihood ratios as in the late childhood group.
+Constraining the confidence criteria markedly and significantly worsened the fit for all three pairwise comparisons (late vs. middle: $\chi^2[3] = 51.09$, p < .001; late vs. young: $\chi^2[3] = 238.05$, p < .001; middle vs. young: $\chi^2[3] = 77.53$, p < .001).
+This indicates that the young and middle childhood groups did not place their decision-criterion in accordance with a constant likelihood ratio model to account for their poorer memory performance.

-Considered together, the CAC analysis and model-fitting show that the ability to assign appropriate confidence judgements is better in middle- compared to young-childhood, and despite emerging metacognitive abilities, those in middle-childhood are still slightly less accurate at high levels of confidence, compared to those in late-childhood.
-This appears to be because-inconsistent with a constant likelihood ratio account-those in middle-childhood, but especially those in young-childhood, place their decision criterion more liberally than is necessary to achieve the same level of accuracy at each level of confidence as the late-childhood group.
+Considered together, the CAC analysis and model-fitting show that the ability to assign appropriate confidence judgments is better in middle compared with young childhood, and despite emerging metacognitive abilities, those in middle childhood are still slightly less accurate at high levels of confidence, compared with those in late childhood.
+This appears to be because-inconsistent with a constant likelihood ratio account-those in middle childhood, but especially those in young childhood, place their decision criterion more liberally than is necessary to achieve the same level of accuracy at each level of confidence as the late childhood group.

-Those in young-childhood did not show a meaningful relationship between confidence and accuracy.
+Those in young childhood did not show a meaningful relationship between confidence and accuracy.
 But were younger children able to appropriately express uncertainty implicitly, such as via their viewing behavior during the interactive lineup?
-We examined the children's interactivity data, next.
+We examined the children's interactivity data next.